xhf-F/cocoa_des_y3/README.md

 On double loops, this general strategy can be used recursivelly to avoid the `i = 0` evaluation to dominate the runtime, as shown below

-	// single-thread version of the loop
-	for(int i=0; i<N; i++) {
+	// single-threaded version of the double loop for(int i=0; i<N; i++) {
 	    for(int j=0; j<M; j++) {
 	        // call functions that hold static variables.
 If they need to be changed,